nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 #.
 Switch to the **phone-object-detection** tab to view the results.
 Point your phone's camera around the room to identify objects in near realtime!

 #.
-From the Xi IoT management portal, click **View Http Live Stream** on the phone-object-detection data pipeline tile.
+From the Karbon Services for IoT management portal, click **View Http Live Stream** on the phone-object-detection data pipeline tile.
 This opens HLS output for viewing the results in your browser.

 #.
 Click :fa:`remove` to close the HLS page.

 #.
 From the Xi IoT Sensor app, press :fa:`stop` to stop capturing video.

 #.
-From the Xi IoT management portal, click **Actions**, then **Stop**, then **Stop** again on the phone-object-detection data pipeline tile.
+From the Karbon Services for IoT management portal, click **Actions**, then **Stop**, then **Stop** again on the phone-object-detection data pipeline tile.

-Using the Xi IoT App Library to Detect Objects in a YouTube-8M Video
+Using the Karbon Services for IoT App Library to Detect Objects in a YouTube-8M Video
 ####################################################################

 About this task

-Use a YouTube-8M video to demonstrate object recognition in Xi IoT.
+Use a YouTube-8M video to demonstrate object recognition in Karbon Services for IoT.
 We recommend a short video showing city scenes, drone footage, or a sporting event.